 Diabetes occurs when the body’s ability to regulate the amount of blood sugar (glucose) is impaired.
 In type 1 diabetes the body is no longer able to produce insulin, and in the more common type 2 (which occurs more frequently with age) the body is no longer sensitive to its action.
-Women with diabetes may find it more difficult to get pregnant and may experience menopause earlier.
-If a women is already pre-diabetic before pregnancy, meaning that the blood sugar level is higher than optimal, but not high enough to be diagnosed with diabetes, her risk of developing gestational diabetes during pregnancy will be higher, which may lead to increased risk for both the mother and the baby.
+Women with elevated blood sugar levels are at greater risk of fertility challenges.
+Elevated blood sugar is often caused by insulin resistance, when the cells in the body are no longer able to adequately respond to the blood sugar lowering hormone insulin.
+This can be related to obesity, a sedentary lifestyle, or polycystic ovary syndrome (PCOS), the most common female reproductive disorder, affecting around 10% of women.
+Having elevated blood sugar already before pregnancy can increase the risk of developing gestational diabetes during pregnancy which is risky for both the mother and the baby.
 It is therefore important to achieve a good blood sugar level before pregnancy by making healthy lifestyle choices.

 Vitamins and minerals are essential nutrients that are required by the body to work properly and stay healthy.
 There are 13 main types of vitamins – such as folate, and a number of minerals such as iron.
 The importance of folate for pregnancy is well known, but many other vitamins and minerals also affect fertilty and pregnancy.
 Iron deficiency can impair ovulation, making it more difficult to conceive.
-When you get pregnant, ensuring that you have adequate iron levels before pregnancy is also important for supporting the growing baby, because iron is needed for the baby to be able to create red blood cells.
+Ensuring that you have adequate iron stores before pregnancy is also important because iron is needed to support the growing baby, and make it possible for the baby to produce red blood cells.
 Low vitamin B12 levels have also been linked to fertility problems and pregnancy complications in studies.
 It is especially important for vegetarians and vegans to check their vitamin B12 levels as vitamin B12 is exclusively found in animal-derived products.